tideflow-io/tideflow-docs/docs/services-webparsy.md

 Tideflow integrates with [webParsy](https://github.com/joseconstela/webparsy).
 An easy to use web scraper written in NodeJS that uses YAML definitions.

+With WebParsy's service, you can obtain data from websites and use it as part of your processes logic.

-When adding your web scraper step to your workflows, you must define the web scraping steps via the UI.
+When adding your web scraper step to your workflows, you must define the web scraping tasks via the UI.

 A quick example that scrapes Madrid’s temperature would be: